Hat Chao Mai National Park

 Hat Chao Mai National Park is a protected area located in the Sikao and Kantang Districts of Trang Province, Thailand.
 It is a marine national park.
 Established in 1981, it is an IUCN Category II protected area with coral reefs, and an area measuring 144,292 rai ~ 231 km2.
 The park has been designated as a Ramsar site since 2002.
+It has also been designated an Important Bird Area (IBA) by BirdLife International because it supports a significant population of large green-pigeons.